26 Avr Acupuncture for Allergies

 First of all, in kids, the actual population the most commonly suffering from allergic rhinitis, it is not yet possible to answer the question whether it is sufficiently safe to combine non sedative antihistamines to inhalators frequently prescribed for allergic rhinitis.
 (13)

 Note that possible side effects from corticosteroid nasal inhalators by themselves should not be neglected : local irritation of the mucous membrane, burning, sneezing after administration, nasal discharge, perforation of nasal septum, adrenal suppression and growth retardation in children.
-(13) Whilst some of these events are downright scary, reminding some of cocaine’s side effects, others of the lighter side effects ironically mimick an allergic reaction!
+(13) Whilst some of these events are downright scary, reminding one of some of cocaine’s side effects, others of the lighter side effects of inhalators ironically mimick an allergic reaction!

 Author, Olivier Roy, is a Licensed Acupuncturist